Viva-con-Agua/pool-docu/howto/Database.md

 Insert simple Models into Database.

 With insert, it makes sense to generate a query via `DB.begin()`.
-In case of an error, return it and output the error via `log.Print()`.
+In case of an error, return error and print the error via `log.Print()`.
 ```
 	tx, err := utils.DB.Begin()
 	if err != nil {
 		log.Print("Database Error: ", err)
 		return err
 ```
 The next step is to define the query.
 That happens in plain SQL.
-The ? can then be filled with variables.
+You can use the ? as a spaceholder for variables.
 ```
 	query := "INSERT INTO Model (value_1, value_2, ...)
 VALUES(?, ?, ...)"
 ```